 He said the biggest barrier to innovation in earth construction is mindset and culture i.e. our conduct.
 We need a culture of excellence where people are empowered to think and work as a team [an integrated project team].

 Jennifer Macdonald, from Mott MacDonald looked at how Project 13 can help construction move to a collaborative integrated enterprise team which rewards output and deliverables (not inputs).
-She echoed Ravi when she said that owner risks are not transferred to the supply chain – who would offer to work for NASA if the costs of an aborted mission were passed directly to them?
+She echoed Ravi when she said that owner risks are not transferred to the supply network – who would offer to work for NASA if the costs of an aborted mission were passed directly to them?
 Project 13 has created a huge amount of learning on the issues for genuine collaborative integrated working and their report is due in July 2018.

 Felicity Heathcote-Márcz, a cyborg ethnographer from Atkins is deeply involved in understanding how and why people work the way they do.
 This understanding will be critical to avoid the silo-mentality and to move towards an industry that puts not just users/occupiers of our products, but also the teams that design, construct and maintain them, at the centre of change.
 As cultural change was a theme of the conference (ie a move from adversarial to collaborative) we may need to study why we have this deeply-ingrained and intransigent culture before we can decide on an approach which will help it shift.
 Because ethnography helps with behavioural, technology, transition, future-proofing and economic challenges it might even help construction to change its behaviours to future-proof the industry and create a sustainable model of value exchange!